deep-security/chef-agent/README.md

 We're always open to PRs from the community.
 To submit one:

-1. Fork the repo
+1. Fork the repo.
-1. Create a new feature branch
+1. Create a new feature branch.
-1. Make your changes
+1. Make your changes.
 1. Submit a PR with an explanation of what/why/caveats/etc.

 We'll review and work with you to make sure that the fix gets pushed out quickly.
-For further help, please contact maintainer email deepsecurityopensource@trendmicro.com.
+For further help, please contact the Trend Micro open source support team at deepsecurityopensource@trendmicro.com.